 The inception of the association was due to the efforts of Dave Wolf and Elden Miller who served aboard Sterett in the late 1960s and early 1970s.
 These two shipmates wanted to get together with some of their shipmates who served with them over 25 years before.
-A list and search was started along with an information web site, started by Elden Miller.
+A list and search were started along with an information website, started by Elden Miller.
 The end result was a formal reunion that included almost 50 former shipmates.
-The USS STERETT ASSOCIATION was officially formed at that reunion held in Aurora, Colorado on June 19-21, 1998. at that time a business meeting was held and a vote to form the Association passed by an overwhelming majority.
+The USS STERETT Association was officially formed at that reunion held in Aurora, Colorado on June 19-21, 1998.
+At that time a business meeting was held and a vote to form the Association passed by an overwhelming majority.
 In April of 1999, the association became an officially registered non-profit organization by the State of Colorado.
 A copy of the Association’s Bylaws is available by joining the Association here.

-2003 – Silverdale, Washington Near Bremerton where DLG-31 was built.
+- 2003 – Silverdale, Washington (15-17 August).
+Near Bremerton where DLG/CG-31 was built.

-- 2005 – Baltimore, Maryland Lt.
-Andrew Sterett’s home town and home port.
+- 2005 – Baltimore, Maryland (23-26 June).
+Lt.
+Andrew Sterett’s hometown and home port.

-2007 – Portland, Maine Coinciding with the Christening of the new Sterett DDG-104 in nearby Bath Iron Works Shipyard
+- 2007 – Portland, Maine (17-20 May).
+Coinciding with the Christening of the new STERETT DDG-104 at Bath Iron Works Shipyard.